kemitchell/ODbL-1.0/ODbL-1.0.unwrapped.md

 Creating and Using a Produced Work does not require the notice in Section 4.2.
 However, if you Publicly Use a Produced Work, You must include a notice associated with the Produced Work reasonably calculated to make any Person that uses, views, accesses, interacts with, or is otherwise exposed to the Produced Work aware that Content was obtained from the Database, Derivative Database, or the Database as part of a Collective Database, and that it is available under this License.

-a. __Example notice__.
+#### a.
+Example notice.

 The following text will satisfy notice under Section 4.3:

 > Contains information from DATABASE NAME, which is made available here under the Open Database License (ODbL).